 Now that you know the different types of rebounding exercises you can do on a mini-trampoline let’s look at the rebounder benefits.

 DOES REBOUNDING WORK?

 Yes it works, and it’s also not just a claim, but it is backed up by a landmark study made in 1980.
 This research on the benefits of rebound exercise was created by NASA scientists and concluded that rebounding on a trampoline requires less effort and is 68% more effective than jogging.

 What Are The Benefits of Rebounding?

 Did you know that your lymphatic system is your body’s primary “detoxifier”?
 It removes poisons, heavy metals and toxins from your body to keep you happy and healthy.

 But here’s the thing – your body relies on movement to “pump” these toxins out.
 And no other exercise can get the degree of movement needed to really activate the lymph system like rebounding.

 There are three main components to rebounding: gravity, acceleration, and deceleration.
 It’s that up and down movement that really gets the lymphatic fluid flowing and flushes out toxins.

 2. Increases Bone Density

 NASA uses rebounding to help astronauts regain lost bone density from space travel.
-In fact, a study conducted by NASA found that rebounding helps remineralize bones, which is great news for those with osteoporosis.
+A study conducted by NASA found that rebounding helps remineralize bones, which is great news for those with osteoporosis.
 The best part?
 Rebounding is gentle on the joints – unlike running on hard surfaces.